skip to main content

 Recovery methods that we are looking at will likely include stacking above the high-water line, carting to waste, and mulching.

-The Taskforce has two mixed waste processing sites in Pākōwhai and Esk Valley to deal with the piles of silt mixed in with waste as of November 2023.
+The Taskforce has two mixed waste processing sites in Pākōwhai and Esk Valley to deal with the piles of silt mixed in with waste.
+The Taskforce has processed an estimated 125,000 cubic metres of mixed waste.

 The sites are sorting through the piles of silt mixed with waste that get dropped off, with plastic, concrete, wood, tanalised timber, rubber metal, horticultural fabric, and more.
 The rubbish and silt gets separated by machinery and the clean silt (once tested) is then taken to a silt deposit site which the rubbish is sorted into piles and ideally reused.